noelsiegert/siegert-horton-coastal-sst-submission/README.md

 ## Supporting code for Siegert and Horton (2026), "Positive Association Between Coastal Sea Surface Temperatures and Humid Heat Stress on Nearby Land", submitted to Geophysical Research Letters

-workflow.txt outlines the code workflows, from downloading to data preparation to analysis
+workflow.txt outlines the code workflows, from downloading to data preparation to analysis.
+Please note that filepaths may be slightly different because I am manually organizing/uploading this code to a cleaner/more organized github repository.

 Noel Siegert, 2/26/26